We’re Here for You

 As new information on COVID-19 (Coronavirus) emerges, Traverse Connect will continue to share the most current updates with our community and businesses here in this article.
 We continue to be your voice in Lansing, especially during this crisis.

 Individuals and businesses should take responsible precautions to slow the spread of the virus and protect vulnerable members of our community.
-We are also updating the resources in this article to help businesses and employees mitigate the spread of COVID-19.
+We are also updating the resources to help businesses and employees navigate the COVID-19 crisis.

 State Funding Response & Relief